 KK Women’s and Children’s Hospital (KKH), a member of the

-Ms Pauline Wee, assistant director of Nursing, and Ms Catherine Chua, senior principal physiotherapist at the Rehabilitation Department, both from KKH, give tips on how mothers can care for themselves during this period:
+Our team of experts from KKH give tips on how mothers can care for themselves during this period:

 As a newborn baby has no fixed schedule and needs to be fed seven to eight times a day, a new mother who is breastfeeding can be overwhelmed by exhaustion.
 She may not be able to get six to eight hours of solid sleep until the baby has settled into his own schedule a few months down the road.
 The mother should try to catch some sleep when her baby is sleeping, and relieve herself of all responsibilities other than feeding the baby and taking care of herself.
 This is because sleep deprivation will affect her breast milk.